No one should have to choose between adventure and safety!

 Yes!
 TSA allows solid gluten-free foods in your carry-on.
 However, liquids (like yogurt, hummus, and soup) must be under 3.4 oz (100ml).

-Pro Tip: Bring protein bars, fruit, and sandwiches in a TSA-approved container to avoid relying on airline meals.
+Bring protein bars, fruit, and sandwiches in a TSA-approved container to avoid relying on airline meals.

 What countries are the most gluten-free friendly?